mjsflames/c01w24-project-RxValidators/deliverable4/Tasks Assigned.md

 # Kenny:
 - Integrate:
   - Admin prescription logs
+  - Helped bug fix patients being able to update their address and language
 - Fix backend functionalities to be consistent with logging prescriptions and displaying prescriptions
 - Edited and added new endpoints to be able to update prescription logs
 - Changed the backend to implement new matching keys instead of only having the date and prescriber codes.